 City of Carmi City Council met June 4.

-Here is the minutes provided by the council:
+Here is the agenda provided by the council:

 Prior to opening the council meeting, Mayor Pollard asked Alderman Winkleman to give the invocation followed by the Pledge of Allegiance.